ankane/pretender/README.md

 # Pretender

-As an admin, there are times you want to see exactly what another user sees or take action on behalf of a user.
+As an admin, there are times you want to see exactly what another user sees.
 Meet Pretender.

 - Easily to switch between users
 - Minimal code changes